Finding ways to incorporate literacy into every day activities can be one of the quickest ways to help your child learn the letters of the alphabet.

-3. Prepare your wooden craft sticks by gluing a lower case bug to the top of each stick.
+3. Prepare your wooden craft sticks by gluing a lowercase bug to the top of each stick.
 “Hide” each stick somewhere in the garden.
 Have the kids hunt for all 26 letter bugs and name each letter as they find them.

 Variation: For older children, write the words that match each picture instead of the corresponding letter.

-4. When all the sticks have been collected, return to your garden plot board.
+4. When all the sticks have been collected, return them to your garden plot board.
 Match each flower to the correct pot.
 As the flower stick is placed in the correct pot, say the letter sound and name the picture again.
 One of the things that I like about the alphabet garden hunt is that it can be played multiple times.

-My boys never seem to get tired hiding and hunting for the letter sticks.
+My boys never seem to get tired of hiding and hunting for the letter sticks.
 And, the more times we play, the more practice we are getting with letter identification and letter sounds!

 Looking for more reading ideas associated with gardening?
 Check out some of Growing Book by Book‘s other posts:

 Join us and plant a seed with your child on March 31st!
 Share your kids in the garden pictures anytime and use the hashtag #plantaseed to connect with other like-minded, garden loving families!